OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-angular.md

 localization_priority: Priority
 ---

-# Build an Excel add-in using Angular
+# Build an Excel task pane add-in using Angular

 In this article, you'll walk through the process of building an Excel task pane add-in using Angular and the Excel JavaScript API.